 The planning and design has endeavoured to ensure that the system will give maximum effectiveness and efficiency but it is not possible to guarantee that the system will cover or detect every single incident taking place in the areas of coverage.

-Warning signs, as required by the Code of Practice of the Information Commissioner will be clearly visible on the site and make clear who is responsible for the equipment.
+Warning signs, as required by the Code of Practice of the Information Commissioner are clearly visible on the site and make clear who is responsible for the equipment.

 Where wireless communication takes place between cameras and a receiver, signals shall be encrypted to prevent interception.